its-akib/CSE423/README.md

 ## Procedure

-1. Clone the repository to your local machine.
+1. Cloned the repository to my computer.
-2. Open Git Bash and navigate to the cloned repository directory.
+2. Opened Git Bash and navigated to the cloned repository directory.
-3. The repository initially contains **8,215** Java files, obtained using:
+3. The repository initially contained **8,215** Java files, obtained using:

    ```bash
    git ls-files "*.java" | wc -l
    ```

-4. List commits made before January 1, 2020:
+4. Listed the commits made before January 1, 2020:

    ```bash
    git log --before="2020-01-01"
    ```

-5. Select an appropriate commit from the filtered list and check it out:
+5. Selected an appropriate commit from the filtered list and checked it out:

    ```bash
    git checkout 56d53b191a50deeecb782a1e4b723e906ad17b4f
    ```

-6. After checking out this commit, the repository contains **4,990** Java files.
+6. After checking out this commit, the repository contained **4,990** Java files.
-7. Sort the Java files by lines of code (LOC) into three categories:
+7. Sorted the Java files by lines of code (LOC) into three categories:

    | Category | LOC Range |
    |----------|-----------|